Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 \subsection{Motivations}

-The present work aims at testing the persistence of turbulent mechanisms observed in the long-time dynamics of certain solutions of nonlinear dispersive equations.
+The present work aims to test the persistence under domain perturbation of turbulent mechanisms observed in the long-time dynamics of certain solutions of nonlinear dispersive equations.
 On compact domains, the interplay between weaker dispersion and nonlinear resonances can lead to energy transfers from low to high frequency scales of oscillations as time evolves.
 These forward cascade mechanisms manifest themselves through the growth of the high-order Sobolev norms.
 Bourgain's original formulation in \cite{Bou-conj-00} addresses the potential explosion of Sobolev norms in infinite time, known as \emph{the infinite energy cascade}.
 Despite considerable efforts to elucidate this conjecture, our understanding of the infinite-time behavior of nonlinear dispersive equations on compact domains is still incomplete.

 One of the very few results constructing infinite energy cascades is due to Hani--Pausader--Tzvetkov--Visciglia \cite{HPTV15}.
-They consider the cubic defocusing Schr\"odinger equation posed on the product space $\R\times\T^{d}$, with $\T^{d}=\R/\Z^{d}$:
+They consider the cubic defocusing Schrödinger equation posed on the product space $\R\times\T^{d}$, with $\T^{d}=\R^{d}/\Z^{d}$:

 The dispersion of the Schr\"odinger free evolution along the non-compact direction $\mathbb{R}$ serves to dampen and scatter the non-resonant interactions, reducing the effective dynamics to a system governed by the four-waves resonant set of the cubic Schr\"odinger equation posed on the compact direction~$\mathbb{T}^{d}$.
 This enables the construction of small amplitude initial data that ignite a forward energy cascade (\cite[Corollary 1.4]{HPTV15}):